-The Institute for Security & Development Policy (ISDP) has a growing interest in Southeast Asia in regards to development and security related issues, policy and research.
-The region entails a highly complex political environment, home to high rates of economic development, significant inequality and critical security challenges, amongst others.
-Located at the intersection of strategic geographies, what happens in the region directly affects global political and economic processes.
-In-depth research and understanding are required to identify the best policy approaches to these opportunities and challenges.
+ISDP has a growing interest in Southeast Asia regarding development and security related issues as well as policy and research.
+The region houses a highly complex political environment, is a home to high rates of economic development, significant inequality and critical security challenges.
+Located geographically at the intersection of many strategic routes, what happens in the region directly affects political and economic relations globally.
+In-depth research and understanding are required to identify the best policy approaches to these potential opportunities and challenges.

 Since 2007, ISDP has deepened its ties with think tanks and research agencies across Southeast Asia.
 Through this network, ISDP seeks to enhance understanding of issues affecting Southeast Asia in Europe and Asia alike, through joint research and cooperation.
-Integral to ISDP’s work in relation to Southeast Asia is a focus on supporting peace and stability, and examination of non-traditional security challenges, including environmental issues and transboundary threats.
-ISDP seeks to contribute to collaborative, locally-owned solutions by working with local partners and institutions.
+Key to ISDP’s work on Southeast Asia is the Stockholm Center for South Asian and Indo-Pacific Affairs.
+The work of ISDP in the region is focused on supporting peace and stability, and the study of non-traditional security challenges, such as environmental issues and transnational threats.